wilsonmar/wilsonmar.github.io/_posts/2016-06-14-social-media-strategy.md

 It's not enough just to have an account with some words and pictures.

-What percent of your activity results in some <strong>action</strong> by readers:
+An effective influencer is one who can get others to take <strong>action</strong> such as:

-   * Buy something
+   * Buy something (generate revenue)

    * Retweet to expand <strong>reach</strong>